saran040902/saran040902/README.md

-# Saravanan S
+# SARAVANAN S
-### Full Stack Developer — turning requirements into systems that don't break at 3am
+### Software Developer | Full Stack | AI Applications

-*Code is the last thing I write.
-The right questions come first.*
+*Building software that is reliable, scalable, and designed for real-world use.*

 ---